Magglish/obsidian/Marcin/Książki/ML System Design/(MLSD) Overview.md

 might not be noticeable for users.
 For the second type of task, if a simple model can do a reasonable job, complex models must perform significantly better to justify the complexity.
+9. ML algorithms don’t predict the future, but encode the past, thus perpetuating the biases in the data and more.
+When ML algorithms are deployed at scale, they can discriminate against people at scale.
+If a human operator might only make sweeping judgments about a few individuals at a time, an ML algorithm can make sweeping judgments about millions in split seconds.
+This can especially hurt members of minority groups because misclassification on them could only have a minor effect on models’ overall performance metrics.